bcaudan/jasmine-spec-reporter/README.md

     }

 ## Remove protractor dot reporter
-In your protractor configuration file, add the silent option in the jasmineNodeOpts section:
+In your protractor configuration file, add the print function in the jasmineNodeOpts section:

     jasmineNodeOpts: {
        ...